bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it within the definition of a REST API endpoint, that will accept a single instance (or row) of data encoded as JSON in the request, and return the model's prediction as JSON data in the corresponding response.

-We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server, that will be deployed to k8s and exposed as a service on the cluster, after this stage completes.
+We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

 Within this stage's directory, `serve_model.py` defines the REST API server containing our ML scoring endpoint.
-In essence, it can be summarised as,
+It can be summarised as,

 ```python
 from urllib.request import urlopen